jwarykowski/yard-sftp/README.md

      username: 'username'
      password: 'password'

 Once this is all setup hit `yard` at your command line as you normally would and each file will uploaded via SFTP as they are created.

-Please note that both the `.yardoc` and `doc` directories are uploaded!
+Please note that only the `doc` directory is uploaded!
+When files are being uploaded all files within the directories will removed if they are older than the current upload time.

 ### `.yardsftp` config file?
 Why?
 I've added a new `.yardsftp` so different projects can be uploaded to custom remote locations.
 I did attempt to add these to the global `.yard/config` file but there was no way to distinguish custom remote file paths between different projects!
 Please email if you have a good suggestion!